Rick-Kirkham/office-js-docs-pr/docs/quickstarts/word-quickstart-vs.md

 > - [Any editor](../quickstarts/word-quickstart.md)

 > [!NOTE]
-> This article describes how to use any editor to create a Word Add-in.
+> This article describes how to use Visual Studio to create a Word Add-in.